 Note that NIEM conformance does not require that an IEP be native XML on the transmission medium.
 A NIEM-conformant IEP may be encrypted, compressed (e.g., using [PKZIP], [EXI Format 1.0], etc.), or wrapped within an envelope mechanism, as long as its original native XML form can be retrieved by the receiver.

-Common to IEPD MPDs:
+Common to IEPDs:

 Requires a readme artifact.